fluidpixel/rockyfoot/docs/referrals.md

 3. Details of observation
 4. Length of problem

-If you would like to get more information then please email <referrals@varrall.com>.
+If you would like to get more information then please contact Rockhampton Base Hospital.